seanthegeek/seanthegeek.github.io/_posts/2024-08-19-how-to-add-keybase-proof-to-jekyll.md

 title: how-to-add-keybase-proof-to-jekyll
 date: 2024-08-19 09:19 -0400
 title: How to add a Keybase proof to a Jekyll static website
+description: Adding a Keybase proof to a Jekyll site is easy once you know how to do it
 image:
   path: /assets/images/keybase-logo.webp
 categories: